Metaswitch/clearwater-readthedocs/ENUM.md

 ### BIND

-Create a new node to run BIND, and open port 53 on it to the world (`0.0.0.0/0`) If you are using chef, you can do this by adding a new 'enum' node.
+Create a new node to run BIND, and open port 53 on it to the world (`0.0.0.0/0`).

+If you are using chef, you can do this by adding a new 'enum' node.

-On that node,
+On the new node,

 1.  install bind by typing "sudo apt-get install bind9"
 2.  modify /etc/bind/named.conf to add a line 'include